-Once you have a good sense for the risks and the seller’s preferences, you’ll be able to structure a transaction that will make sense for both of you.
+Once you have a good sense of the risks and the seller’s preferences, you’ll be able to structure a transaction that will make sense for both of you.
 Online business acquisitions are typically handled as asset purchases, and the funding options you choose will need to account for that.
 Some of these options include:

-- Performance based, in which the payout is dependent upon reaching certain marketing goals
+- Performance-based, in which the payout is dependent upon reaching certain marketing goals

 - Earnout, in which payment depends upon reaching set financial milestones